 Rogue 5E Archetypes Rankings

-When approaching these rankings, we considered how a subclass can function on its own as well as how it enhances the class traits all rogue’s share.
+When approaching these rankings, we considered how a subclass can function on its own as well as how it enhances the class traits all rogues share.
+One of the the best parts of playing a rogue is that all of these subclass options excel at something. it is one of the strongest arrays of archetypes available.

 The Inquisitive Rogue is firmly in last place in our subclass rankings.
 The concept of this archetype is enhanced insight and perception above and beyond a rogue’s natural strength.